ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter27.md

 “Have you thought it through?”
 Lán WàngJī asked.

-“To be honest, I haven’t completely thought it over,” Wèi WúXiàn replied, “And I still need to prepare myself first.
+“To be honest, I haven’t completely thought it over,” Wèi WúXiàn replied.
+“And I still need to prepare myself first.
 Nonetheless, I have to face what had happened in the past.”

 He went on after a short pause, “This morning, you helped me again strengthen my Golden Core via the dual cultivation.
 I have now begun to feel the result.

-“For instance, about your scars, although I didn’t recall anything, I was able to sense something.
+“About your scars, for instance, although I didn’t recall anything, I was able to sense something.
 Still, it will take long for my Golden Core to become more powerful.

 “So, rather than waiting for my memories to return suddenly, or maybe they will return only partially, I prefer to use a method that will help me to recover them gradually.”